Noteshelf Review 2023

 Overall, these limitations can create difficulties during document management.

-#caption#In Noteshelf, you can either tap the + icon once to open a menu with note options and tap Quick Note or just double tap the + icon to automatically open a Quick Note.
+In Noteshelf, you can tap the + Quick Note button at the top of the screen to open a Quick Note.
 (Image: Noteshelf / Screenshot by Lindsay Armstrong / Paperlike)

 Quick Notes